11cafe/comfyui-workspace-manager/README.md

 # ☕️ ComfyUI Workspace Manager - Comfyspace

-A ComfyUI custom node for project management to **centralize the management of all your workflows in one place**.
+A ComfyUI workflow management extension to **organize and manage of all your workflows in one place**.
 Seamlessly switch between workflows, create and update them within a single workspace, like Google Docs.

 If you have questions or suggestions, please join our [Discord Channel](https://discord.gg/NYTTPsb3f6)